 Insertion – lateral, condyle of the tibia via the IT band

-The TFL tenses the fascia lata, stabilizing the hip joint by keeping the head of the femur inthe acetabulum.
-It is is particularly useful in stability while standing.
+The TFL tenses the fascia lata.
+This stabilizes the hip joint by keeping the head of the femur in the acetabulum.
+It is instrumental in pelvic stability while standing.

 It is generally agreed to be a medial rotator and important in stabilizing the thigh during external rotation.

 Although it is considered to be a weak abductor, it is active in walking.
-It pulls the front corner of the hip down on the weight bearing leg.
+Like the gluteus medius, it pulls the front corner of the hip down on the weight-bearing leg.
 This stabilizes the other hip so that the leg does not drag as it swings forward.